boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

 = 1.8.1 =
+* Replace the missing Link feature in the rich text editor with WP's custom link plugin
 * Ensure that the 'js' and 'no-js' body classes work properly across themes

 = 1.8.0 =